 I entered through the old Mechanics Institute Building, an Italianate style building that was once the heart of Adelaide’s cultural scene.
 The building itself was designed by Edward Hamilton and completed in 1860.
 The Institute Building is that typical Victorian era design, simple and elegant, but not overly frilly.
 This understated classic style is quite synonymous with early heritage buildings in Australia, which all have a similar colour palette and atmosphere.

-The Spence Wing, is the more contemporary of the three, with a modern glass facade, a courtyard lined with fountains and a statue of Robert Burns.
+The Spence Wing, is the more contemporary of the three, with a modern glass facade, a courtyard and a statue of Robert Burns.
 The Spence building is located in the centre, providing a thoroughfare between the two elder buildings.
 Previously known as the Bastyan Wing, an unattractive 1960’s style building.
 After a full scale renovation in 2003, the Bastyan Wing was renamed and unveiled in as The Spence Wing, named after Scottish literary figure, suffragist, and social activist, Catherine Helen Spence, who in 1897 was Australia’s first female political candidate.

 The Mortlock Wing, which opened in 1884, took my breathe away.
 The Mortlock Wing looks like it belongs in Victorian London, if you squint your eyes you can almost see Sherlock Holmes and Dr Watson smoking their pipe in the corner while investigating a pile of books.
 The Mortlock Wing is a traditional wood-panelled library filled with cloth and leather-bound books, wrought iron balustrades and a domed lantern roof that filters through a hint of natural light.

 The ground level houses a gallery with permanent exhibitions on display, but upstairs offers the best views of the library, which is made up of two main galleries.